Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 8 Oktober 2025 08.56.20 UTC
+- WIB: Rabu, 8 Oktober 2025 10.03.03 UTC
-- WITA: Rabu, 8 Oktober 2025 09.56.20 UTC
+- WITA: Rabu, 8 Oktober 2025 11.03.03 UTC
-- WIT: Rabu, 8 Oktober 2025 10.56.20 UTC
+- WIT: Rabu, 8 Oktober 2025 12.03.03 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: friendship
+Kategori: motivational